N1T5H/Ansible_Projects/Realtime_Project/README.md

 ✅ **Secure credential storage** with **Ansible Vault**.
 ✅ **Conditional execution** with **Ansible facts & `when:` statements**.
 ✅ **Idempotency** ensures safe re-execution without duplication.
-✅ **Hardened security** using AWS SSM and Bastion Hosts.

 ---

 ## 🔒 Security Best Practices
 🔹 **Use Ansible Vault** to encrypt sensitive credentials.
 🔹 **Restrict SSH Key Access** (`chmod 400 ~/.ssh/aws_key.pem`).
-🔹 **Prefer AWS SSM Session Manager** over direct SSH when possible.
-🔹 **Use a Bastion Host** to avoid exposing instances directly to the public internet.
 🔹 **Limit IAM permissions** to only what’s necessary for EC2 operations.

 ---